gjedeer/all-in-one-event-calendar/readme.txt

 == Changelog ==

 = Version 2.5.29 =
+* Fixed: Removed type hint from Exception Handler method for PHP 7 compatibility.
-* Renamed "No CAPTCHA" to "reCAPTCHA V2"
+* Renamed "No CAPTCHA" to "reCAPTCHA V2".

 = Version 2.5.28 =
 * Fixed: On the event preview page, the date shown was incorrect.